-Johnson & Johnson (2006) focus on groups as something universal and inevitable; we are always a part of a group.
+Johnson and Johnson (2006) focus on groups as something universal and inevitable; we are always a part of a group.
 They say that our family life, leisure time, friendships and careers all consist of groups.
-In other words; “Who we are depends on where we are” (Hylland Eriksen 2005:38, our italics), because sometimes we define ourselves by gender, sometime by age, occupation, where we live etc. These are both very wide definitions of, or ways to view, groups.
+In other words; “Who we are depends on where we are” (Hylland Eriksen 2005, our italics), because sometimes we define ourselves by gender, sometime by age, occupation, where we live etc. These are both very wide definitions of, or ways to view, groups.

 Expert in teamwork is more specifically about a different kind of group.
 First of all it’s a small group.
-The typical EiT group is a unit “composed of two or more persons who come into contact for a purpose and who consider the contact meaningful” (Mills 1967:2), and therefore it is a group where the members wish to achieve a goal together, like making an EiT project.
-The EiT group can also be classified as one where the members are interdependent, meaning that what affects one individual affects the whole group (Johnson & Johnson 2006:6, Lewin 1951:146).
-Further on a typical EiT group is based on motivation; the individuals try to satisfy personal needs through a joint association, and also it is based on structured relationships where the interaction is structured by a set of roles and norms (through for example cooperation agreements and such, as will be written about in this report) (Johnson & Johnson 2006:7).
+The typical EiT group is a unit “composed of two or more persons who come into contact for a purpose and who consider the contact meaningful” (Mills 1967), and therefore it is a group where the members wish to achieve a goal together, like making an EiT project.
+The EiT group can also be classified as one where the members are interdependent, meaning that what affects one individual affects the whole group (Lewin 1951; Johnson and Johnson 2006).
+Further on a typical EiT group is based on motivation; the individuals try to satisfy personal needs through a joint association, and also it is based on structured relationships where the interaction is structured by a set of roles and norms (through for example cooperation agreements and such, as will be written about in this report) (Johnson and Johnson, 2006).

 It is important to note that a group is not where individuals are present at the same time without collaborating or working towards a common goal, as these are called aggregates and pseudo-groups (op.cit:8).